Sasivekalu Ganesh- Image Credits-Sanchantr- Flickr

-Hampi is a village in the northern part of the state of Karnataka in India.
 Nestled between granite ridges and with the Tungabhadra river flowing in full force on one side, Hampi, the erstwhile capital of the Vijayanagara empire, has now been listed as a UNESCO World Heritage Site.
-It’s ruins are still charismatic and attract tens of thousands of visitors to this heritage site through out the year, especially during the annual Hampi festival held in December.
+Its ruins are still charismatic and attract tens of thousands of visitors through the year, especially during the annual Hampi festival held in December.

-The Vithala Temple Complex of Hampi images the true story behind the empire’s encouragement for art and music.
-This splendid structure, though ruined by Mughal invaders, has 56 musical pillars, a stone chariot with revolving stone wheels and several monolithic pillars.
+The Vithala Temple Complex of Hampi images the true story behind the empires encouragement for art and music.
+This splendid structure, though ruined by Mughal invaders, has 56 musical pillars, a stone chariot with revolving stone wheels and several monolith pillars.
 The House of Victory, built after King Krishnadevaraya won the battle at Orissa, is popular for the elegant carvings on plinth mouldings.

 Spread across 9 sq. miles, Hampi can easily be reached by road, rail and air through Hospet.
 While regular buses ply to Hampi from all nearby towns and cities.
 Those who wish to travel by air need to fly to Tomagallu, Bellary or Belgaum and travel by road from there.
 Hospet, which is 13 km away, has a railway station and several road transport facilities that help you reach Hampi easily.

-And if you thought Hampi is all about ruins, here’s some adventure for the thrill-seekers.
+And if you though Hampi is all about ruins, heres some adventure for the thrill-seekers.
 The Daroji Bear Sanctuary situated on the outskirts of Hampi offers some great scenic beauty and up-close views of Indian sloth bears.
 So gear up, pack your bags and set of to the land that has tales to tell.